Classification of knotted tori: Proofs

 {\bf Define the `embedded connected sum' or `local knotting' map}

-Identify $\{1\}\times S^q$ and $\{-1\}\times S^q$ with the {\it first} and the {\it second} component of $S^q\sqcup S^q$, respectively.
+Identify $1\times S^q$ and $-1\times S^q$ with the {\it first} and the {\it second} component of $S^q\sqcup S^q$, respectively.
 Clearly, for $m\ge 2p+q+3$ the map $\cs$ is a homomorphism.

-\begin{Remark}[on comparison to previous work] (a) The Standardization and Group Structure Lemmas \ref{l:stand} and \ref{t:grst} for $X=D^p_+$ generalize the well-known construction of the connected sum of knots, i.e. of isotopy classes of embeddings $S^q\to S^m$.
-I could not find either a proof that the connected sum is well-defined for $m=q+2=3$, or reference to such a proof, in \cite{BZ03, CDM, CF63, PS96, Re48, Ro76}, for either PL, $C^r$ or $C^\infty$ category (unfortunately, \cite{Ad04, Ka87} and other books are not easily available to me).
+\begin{Remark}[comparison to previous work] (a) The Standardization and Group Structure Lemmas \ref{l:stand} and \ref{t:grst} for $X=D^p_+$ generalize the well-known construction of the connected sum of knots, i.e. of isotopy classes of embeddings $S^q\to S^m$.
+I could not find either a proof that the connected sum is well-defined for $m=q+2=3$, or reference to such a proof, in \cite{Ad04, BZ03, CDM, CF63, Ka87, Ma04, PS96, Re48, Ro76}, for either PL, $C^r$ or $C^\infty$ category (this is the more surprising because the connected sum is {\it not well-defined} for links $S^1\sqcup S^1\to S^3$, cf. (b)).
 A non-trivial part of such a proof corresponds to the proof of the Standardization Lemma \ref{l:stand}.b for $X=D^0_+$.
 In another formalization the non-trivial part corresponds to proving that `if long knots are isotopic through knots, then they are isotopic through long knots'.

-Similarly, it was not so easy for me to reconstruct omitted proof of \cite[Lemma 1.3.b]{Ha66} which is Standardization Lemma \ref{l:stand}.b for $X=D^0_+$ and $m\ge q+3$.
+Similarly, it was not so easy for me to reconstruct omitted proof of \cite[Lemma 1.3.b]{Ha66A} which is Standardization Lemma \ref{l:stand}.b for $X=D^0_+$ and $m\ge q+3$.

 Even if this proof is unpublished, it should be known in folklore.

 This proof and its generalization from $X=D^0_+$ to $X=D^p_+$ is not hard, see \S\ref{0prosta}.